AnnoraNg/TurtleGames/README.md

 # Turtle Games Customer Loyalty Analysis – 87% Final Grade

 This project was completed as part of the LSE Data Analytics Career Accelerator (Course 3).
-I analysed customer-level data from Turtle Games, a global game manufacturer and retailer, to uncover what drives loyalty point accumulation, how to segment customers, and how review sentiment can inform marketing.
+I analysed customer-level data from Turtle Games, a fictional global game manufacturer and retailer, to uncover what drives loyalty point accumulation, how to segment customers, and how review sentiment can inform marketing.
 The analysis informed data-backed strategies to improve customer retention, engagement, and campaign targeting.

 ---